($823) Cost to ship a car from Milwaukee, WI to Myrtle Beach, SC

 The time of the year

-Seasonal demand and weather conditions in both Milwaukee and Myrtle Beach can impact car shipping prices.
+The time of year and weather conditions in Milwaukee and Myrtle Beach play a major role in determining car shipping rates.

 Milwaukee's location in the Great Lakes Region often has rapidly changing weather, producing a humid continental climate, with cold, snowy winters, and hot, humid summers.
 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 Be sure to check your weather app to avoid inclement weather during your move.